Commonly Asked Questions About Hospice

 Do I Need A Medical Referral To Receive Services From Hospice Waterloo Region?

-No. You or anyone you know (family, friend, healthcare professional) can refer you to Hospice Waterloo Region.
-A third person must receive permission from you first before a Hospice representative can call.
+You or anyone you know (family, friend, healthcare professional) can refer you to Hospice Waterloo Region for community services (i.e., Day Away Program, Complementary Therapies).
+If someone is calling on your behalf to make a referral for service, you must give them permission before a Hospice representative can start the intake process.

 How Are Hospice Volunteers Screened And Trained?